You’ve invested in a beautiful logo.

 Including a short, concise message (such as your tagline!), however, is a great way to use a space that would normally be forgotten.

-Cheating on your branding guidelines
+3. Cheating on your brand style guide

-It’s one thing to make sure the brand you create is uniquely yours, and cannot be misrepresented or misinterpreted by others.
+It’s one thing to make sure the brand you create is uniquely yours and cannot be misrepresented or misinterpreted by others.
 The best brands strive to build awareness, engender trust, and foster lifelong loyalty with customers.

 It’s another thing to make sure your branding strategy is consistently applied internally as well.